deepgit2025/-drag_drop/README.md

 todo :: 13/11/2025 --- 19/11/2020
-perfect the drag and drop with grid like appsmith PS: responsiveness can be less prioritized //***** anyhow today :: done on 18/11/2025 change data from layout only and their schema usng state managment tools or tanstack update all data and ui handlers from layout like appsmith, make a separate data and styles option on right. make an handler file which update all changed states and their dependent elements. add remove widgets feature in it. disble select in widgets, only active when dropped PS:: ask for OKR to sir
+perfect the drag and drop with grid like appsmith PS: responsiveness can be less prioritized //***** anyhow today :: done on 18/11/2025 change data from layout only and their schema usng state managment tools or tanstack //done update all data and ui handlers from layout //done like appsmith, make a separate data and styles option on right. //done PS:: ask for OKR to sir //done

+todo :: 25/11/2025 --- 01/12/2020
+make an handler file which update all changed states and their dependent elements. /////// add remove widgets feature in it. disable select in widgets, only active when dropped. create interdependence between databases **** drop widgets and change database when chaning other db change only state that is changed not whole dropped //** PEROFRMANCE OPTIMIZATION